How Anxiety Affects Women

-Luckily the hospital was close to our home where we received much needed assistance.
+Luckily the hospital was close to our home where we received much-needed assistance.
 My wife ended up having aura migraines.
-The funny thing “now looking at it” is that my wife thinks she has been having those for quiet a while.
+The funny thing “now looking at it” is that my wife thinks she has been having them for some time now.

-While at the hospital, I sat their in the waiting room for quiet a while waiting on the physician.
+While at the hospital, I sat there in the waiting room for a while waiting on the physician.
 During this time, I began to think “how does my wife do it”.

-Not just my wife, but my mother and every other women.
+Not just my wife, but my mother and every other woman.

 How can women manage so much anxiety?

 At this moment I began to do some math.
-Most women have to deal with some of the things listed below:
+I thought to myself that most women have to deal with some of the stressors listed below:

-Social expectations of “how a women should appear”; “how a female should speak or dress”; and more.
+- Social expectations of “how women should appear”; “how a female should speak or dress”; and more.

-The list could really go on an on.
+The list could really go on and on.

-As a supportive counselor, its my moral obligation to provide supportive tools and strategies that can help manage your anxiety.
+As a counselor, it’s my moral obligation to provide supportive tools and strategies that can help manage your anxiety.

 What is anxiety?